Asdaois/Asdaois/README.md

-# Here's your Markdown introduction for your GitHub profile! 👋
+# Hello World!

-Hello there!
 My name is Jose Guevara, and I'm an electronic engineer turned software engineer.
 I'm passionate about writing clean, efficient code and developing software using the MERN stack 🌱.
 I have experience with Android programming 📱, databases 🗃️, .NET 🧰, and video game development 🎮 as a hobby.

 ## What I'm up to